reTHINK-project/specs/deployment/readme.md

 ```

-__To test if installation is OK: https://msg-node.csp.rethink.com/live gives a view of the current status of the nodejs node.__

 #### Catalogue

 The catalogue is made out of two main components.
 A broker, that is needed to access the different services, and one or more databases.
 You can use this [database](https://github.com/reTHINK-project/testbeds/tree/master/nodes/PT-node/production), that should be possible to use on a production mode.
 Documentation can be accessed [here](https://github.com/reTHINK-project/dev-catalogue/tree/master/doc).
 First of all, the broker has to be installed.
 A dockerhub [image](https://hub.docker.com/r/rethink/catalogue-broker/) is available.